How KT Can Help Reduce Research Waste

 This is perhaps the most critical issue as it affects all other phases of the research process.
 Asking the right questions at the beginning could go a long way in preventing research waste.
 Chalmers and Glasziou discuss studies that show considerable mismatches between the priorities of researchers and the priorities of clinicians and patients.
 This gap is important to note because researchers are traditionally the ones developing the research question and conducting the research with the intention of providing useful information for clinicians and patients.
 But if the needs of those end users are not being met, the research that is being produced could easily go to waste.

-2. Is the research done well or even necessary?
+2. Is the research necessary, and is it done well?

 Chalmers and Glasziou also discuss how some publications that are available do not include all the information required to make them as usable as possible.
 For example, sometimes intervention studies –studies that attempt to change a phenomenon through a deliberate action — do not report enough detail to allow readers to replicate the intervention themselves.
 Sure, these interventions can be complex.
 But if they are so complex as to be unusable by others, how helpful are they anyway?
 Groups such as the EQUATOR network (Enhancing the QUAlity and Transparency Of health Research) focus on addressing these issues.